byui-cse/cse450-course/source/module-06/intro.md

 	The stakeholders are particularly interested in the following areas:

 	1. Building a neural network that can correctly classify German road signs.
+	2. Making sure the network is robust enough to handle road signs in situations it hasn't encountered before.

 You've been invited to a strategy meeting tomorrow.